stanley-tarce/stock-app-react/README.md

  3. [Heroku](https://blog.heroku.com/deploying-react-with-zero-configuration)

 ### Credits
-I would like to thank to my groupmates for working with the project and to my teachers in Avion School for making this possible.
+I would like to thank my groupmates for working with the project and to my teachers in Avion School for making this possible.